danielfett/draft-dpop/main.md

 thereby requiring the use of the nonce value in subsequent DPoP proofs.
 The logic through which the server makes that determination is out of scope of this document.

-An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent.
+An authorization server MAY supply a nonce value, which MUST be unpredictable, to be included by the client in DPoP proofs sent.
 In this case, the authorization server responds to requests not including a nonce with an HTTP `400` (Bad Request) error response per Section 5.2 of [@!RFC6749] using `use_dpop_nonce` as the error code value.
 The authorization server includes a `DPoP-Nonce` HTTP header in the response supplying a nonce value to be used when sending the subsequent request.
+Nonce values MUST be unpredictable.
 This same error code is used when supplying a new nonce value when there was a nonce mismatch.
 The client will typically retry the request with the new nonce value supplied upon receiving a `use_dpop_nonce` error with an accompanying nonce value.